CoBRA: A Universal Strategyproof Confirmation Protocol for Quorum-based Proof-of-Stake Blockchains: : Finalization Rule

-When a validator \( p_i \) witnesses a valid certificate \( QC(b) \) for a block \( b \), it stores the certificate (line~\ref{alg:line:quorum}) along with the block and the current local timestamp (line~\ref{alg:line:ledger}).
-Then $p$ initiates the block finalization function.
+\textbf{Validator confirmation.} We assume a $q$-committable SMR protocol $\Pi$ that is broadcast-based\footnote{Otherwise, validators in our construction can broadcast the valid certificates to propagate the required information.} to ensure that safety violations are detected by every correct validator within \(\Delta^*\).
+We treat $\Pi$ as a black-box abstraction: whenever a validator obtains a valid quorum certificate $QC(b)$ for a block~$b$ at height~$h$, the protocol outputs $\mathsf{deliver}(QC(b), b, h)$ to that validator (line~\ref{alg:line:consensusoutput}).
+Then, the validator stores the certificate (line~\ref{alg:line:quorum}) along with the block and its local timestamp (line~\ref{alg:line:ledger}), and initiates the block finalization function.

-Since conflicting blocks may exist but remain unwitnessed during an asynchronous period, validators employ the \emph{Stake-bounded finalization rule}.
-More specifically, each validator $p$ traverses its local ledger and using the timestamp of the blocks and its local clock, determines which blocks are \( \Delta^* \)--old (output $\Delta^*$ ago), or \( \Delta^* \)--recent (output within the last $\Delta^*$). \footnote{To measure elapsed time, \( p_i \) relies on its local clock rather than requiring synchronized clocks (lines \ref{alg:line:ledger}, \ref{alg:line:iterateledger}).} \paragraph{\( \Delta^* \)--old Blocks} If no conflicting block has been detected, validators finalize any block \( b' \) that was output by \( \Pi \) at least \( \Delta^* \) ago (lines \ref{alg:line:deltafinal} and \ref{alg:line:finalizeD}).
-If a conflicting block existed, it would have been observed by this time.
+Since conflicting blocks may exist but remain unwitnessed within the last $\Delta^*$, validators employ the \emph{stake-bounded finalization rule}.
+More specifically, each validator $p$ traverses its local ledger and using the timestamp of the blocks and its local clock, determines which blocks are \( \Delta^* \)--old (output $\Delta^*$ ago or more), or \( \Delta^* \)--recent (output within the last $\Delta^*$)\footnote{To measure elapsed time, the validator relies on its local clock rather than requiring synchronized clocks (lines \ref{alg:line:ledger}, \ref{alg:line:iterateledger}).}.
+Then, $p$ finalizes blocks as follows.